 Statistics and analysis covering such topics as population, labor, economics, and government.
 Available in HTML, PDF, and Excel.

 Popular Illinois law guides geared toward practitioners published by the Illinois Institute of Continuing Legal Education.
 Download chapters and forms, but not entire books.
+Access limited to Chicago-Kent College of Law faculty, staff and students.

 Electronic access to unofficial version of the Illinois Administrative Code.